15700 Old Oak Ranch Road Sonora, CA 95370 | (209) 532–3691

 Wilderness Survival

-building shelter
+students building a shelter

 This class will provide participants with valuable skills to help them thrive in survival situations.
 Orienteering–- or finding one’s way with a map and compass-– will be taught and practiced in the forest.
 Simulating a wilderness survival situation, participants will learn to prioritize their survival needs and will work in small groups to construct shelters from forest materials.
 The information learned can be applied to both wilderness areas, developed areas, and even back at home!